skip to Main Content

 South Africa Blank Map – Outline Map of South Africa [PDF]

-Are you learning or teaching about the African continent?
-Or the country of South Africa in particular?
-On this page you will find five different versions of a South Africa blank map.
-Each map varies in its detail and focus.
-The outline map of South Africa comes first, and is an excellent map to draw in landforms, rivers, ethnicities, spoken languages, and more.
+Are you learning or teaching about South Africa?
+Or are you planning a trip?
+Then you will find five versions of a South Africa blank map on this page, each a little different in its detail and focus.
+An outline map of South Africa can be used to draw in landforms, rivers, ethnicities, spoken languages, and more.
+Or you can mark the places you have visited or will travel to.
+Also, a blank map of South Africa can be helpful for professional purposes.

-All of the maps are free to print and download directly from your browser.
-They are available in both A4 and A5 PDF format.
+All our maps are free to download or print directly from your browser.
+They are available as PDF files in A4 and A5 format.

 South Africa Outline Map

 The South Africans are a very diverse population.
-The country is home to many different tribal ethnicities, that each have their own cultural identity, as well as language.
-The fact that there are 11 official spoken languages the multiplicity of South Africa’s citizens.
+The country is home to many tribal ethnicities, each with its own cultural identity and language.
+There are 11 official languages spoken by the diversity of South Africa’s citizens.

 Here is a list of the official languages in order of the percentage of speakers: